 Thesis and Dissertation Copies

 While doctoral theses written before 1956 are only available in paper, most dissertations written since 1956 are also available digitally through ProQuest Digital Dissertations.
-Tulane affiliates and others who have access to the ProQuest digital library may download these doctoral dissertations at no charge through Dissertation Abstracts and Digital Dissertations Non-Tulane affiliates may purchase dissertation copies through the ProQuest Dissertation Express service.
+Tulane affiliates and others who have access to the ProQuest digital library may download these doctoral dissertations at no charge from the ProQuest Dissertations and Theses (Global) database.
+Non-Tulane affiliates may purchase dissertation copies through the ProQuest Dissertation Express service.